 - Increase creativity: Research shows that spending time outdoors increases attention spans and creative problem-solving skills by as much as 50 percent.
 The authors of the study also point out that the results may have as much to do with unplugging from technology as they do spending time outside.
 Researchers from Stanford University’s Graduate School of Education also found that walking gets the creative juices flowing far more than sitting.

-- Increase happiness levels and curb depression: Research shows that using hiking as an additional therapy can help people with severe depression feel less hopeless, depressed and suicidal.
-It may even inspire those suffering from it to lead a more active lifestyle.
+- Increase happiness levels and curb depression: Research shows that using hiking as an additional therapy can help people with severe depression.
+It may even inspire those suffering to lead a more active lifestyle.

 - Commune with nature: Being out in nature, away from the chaos of our daily lives and technology, can allow people to connect with themselves and nature in a way that brings about peace and a sense of well-being.